Instant Pot Shrimp Boil

 Recipe Variations:

-• Omit the sausage: Alternatively, skip the sausage and double or triple the shrimp or the potatoes, if you don’t eat meat.
-Also, there is no need to alter the cooking time.
+• Omit the sausage: Alternatively, skip the sausage and double or triple the shrimp or potatoes.
+Also, there’s no need to adjust the cooking time.

-• More seafood: Another option is to add more seafood, for example, mix in some crawfish, the cooking time stays the same.
+• More seafood: Another option is to add more seafood, such as mixing in some crawfish; the cooking time stays the same.

-• Frozen: Also, in case you want to use frozen shrimp, add one more minute to the cooking time.
+• Frozen: If you want to use frozen shrimp, add an extra minute to the cooking time.

-• Replace the potatoes: In addition, replace the potatoes with sweet potatoes or okra.
+• Replace the potatoes: Alternatively, try using sweet potatoes or okra, both are delicious.

-• Smoke: In addition, if you want to make it taste more authentic add a teaspoon of liquid smoke and 1 teaspoon of smoked paprika.
+• Smoke: I like to add a teaspoon of liquid smoke and one teaspoon of smoked paprika.

-• Alcohol-Free: Also, make this recipe without the alcohol, just replace the beer with chicken or veggie broth.
+• Alcohol-Free: You can also make this recipe without alcohol, simply replacing the beer with chicken or vegetable broth.

 Frequently Asked Questions